Bridging the gap between the human rights and communal care of persons affected by MNS Disorders

 CLINICAL PASTORAL EDUCATION

-This training focus on providing skills for based on holistic approach of care to empower religious leaders and health personnel based on integrative treatment for people with substance abuse and mental health challenges.
+This training focus on providing skills based on holistic approach of care to empower religious leaders and health personnel based on integrative treatment for people with substance abuse and mental health challenges.
 The program of training will be based on a CPE model.
 Five (5) trainees will be attached to the Institute for a 3- month period (i.e. one CPE unit) at a time of Clinical Pastoral Education.
 This will entail for these students, visitation of patients, spiritual care delivery, individual supervision and group work.
 There will also be didactic sessions in which experts in Integrative therapeutic arts will teach the students how they might work collaboratively with health care professionals in the holistic treatment of mental health patients.

 1) Be a source of placement for social work, medical, nursing, public health, hospital care and psychological care student interns, as well as religious leaders.